PDE-based Group Equivariant Convolutional Neural Networks: Experiments

 \subsection{RotNIST Digit Classification}

 The second experiment we performed is the classic digit classification experiment.
 Instead of using the plain MNIST dataset we did the experiment on the RotNIST dataset \cite{Baweja2018}.
 RotNIST contains the same images as MNIST but rotated to various degrees.
-We made this choice to accentuate the roto-translational equivariance properties of the G-CNN and PDE-G-CNNs.
+Even though classifying rotated digits is a fairly artificial problem we include this experiment to show that PDE-G-CNNs also work in a context very different from the first segmentation experiment.
+While our choice of PDEs derives from more traditional image processing methods, this experiment shows their utility in a basic image classification context.

 We tested three networks: the classic LeNet5 CNN \cite{lecun1989backpropagation} as a baseline, a 4-layer G-CNN and a 4-layer CDE-PDE-CNN.
 The architectures of these three networks are illustrated in Fig.~\ref{fig:rotnist_models}.